Skyfighter64/Audio-Visualizer/README.md

 ...

 ```
-Everything else can be configured as you like.
 A default config file with all possible parameters can be found here: https://github.com/karlstav/cava/blob/master/example_files/config

 ## ALSA
 - Backup your current `/etc/asound.conf` config file
-- Copy the provided `asound.conf` to `/etc/asound.conf`
+- Copy the provided `asound.conf` from this repo to `/etc/asound.conf`

-To configure your sound card:
-- Open `/etc/asound.conf` in a text editor and navigate to:
+To configure your sound card, open `/etc/asound.conf` in a text editor and navigate to:
 ```
 ...